emphs/1800_202510_BBY13/README.md

 - Logo sourced from [Flaticon](https://www.flaticon.com/free-icon/hug_7081266).
 - Hero sourced from [VistingAngels](https://www.visitingangels.com/articles/outdoor-activities-for-seniors-caregivers/200)
 - About Us Card #3 sourced from [liveinhomecare](https://www.liveinhomecare.com/helping-the-elderly-july-2021-2/helping-the-elderly/).

 ---

-## Limitations and Future Work
-### Limitations

-Example:
-- Currently, the app only supports city-based weather searches.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
-- The user interface can be further enhanced for accessibility.

-### Future Work

-Example:
-- Add support for location-based weather detection using GPS.
-- Implement additional weather parameters like wind speed and UV index.
-- Create a dark mode for better usability in low-light conditions.
-- Integrate user accounts for saving favorite locations.

----

 ## License

 Example:
 This project is licensed under the MIT License.
 See the LICENSE file for details.